-3. It is illegal to possess threatened or endangered wildlife, or the feathers, nests, or eggs of non-game birds.
-Game birds & game animals taken legally during an open season may be used.
+2. Exhibitors must comply with state and federal laws.
+It is illegal to possess threatened or endangered wildlife, or the feathers, nests, or eggs of non-game birds.
+Game birds and game animals taken legally during an open season may be used.
+Every wildlife on display must have a statement about how they were obtained legally.
 The use of live wild animals in educational exhibits is prohibited.